DVNO911/SSY130/README.md

 ## Synopsis

-SSY130 project/hand-in-problem PMs, associated files, and reference code-base for the DSP-KIT.
+SSY130 project/hand-in-problem associated files, and reference code-base for the DSP-KIT.

 See dspkit/user_guide.pdf for DSP-KIT installation and use guidelines.